LucaPreddi/RT1Assignment1/README.md

 ```

 ### find_golden_token() ###
-The find_golden_token() function is crucial for the movement of the robot close to a wall.
-As the find_silver_token() function, it uses the same methods and code structure of it.
-We can underline the paramaters that change which are the dist which is going to be higher in order to always check where is the closest golden box (dist=100), the angle which is going to be more limited (-40°<φ<40°) because we want to check only the golden boxes in front of the robot, and, of course, the marker_type which is going to be MARKER_TOKEN_GOLD.
+The `find_golden_token()` function is crucial for the movement of the robot close to a wall.
+As the `find_silver_token()` function, it uses the same methods and code structure of it.
+We can underline the paramaters that change which are the dist which is going to be higher in order to always check where is the closest golden box (`dist=100`), the angle which is going to be more limited (`-40°<φ<40°`) because we want to check only the golden boxes in front of the robot, and, of course, the `marker_type` which is going to be `MARKER_TOKEN_GOLD`.
 - Arguments
   - None.
 - Returns
-  - Returns distance of the closest golden token and angle between the robot and the closest golden token.
+  - Returns distance of the closest golden token and angle between the robot and the closest golden token (`dist`, `rot_y`).
 - Code
 ```python
 def find_golden_token():